-Much of the criticism ventured against McTiernan was based upon the fact that he had never taken silk.
-This was the least significant of his disqualifications.
-Other Justices before (Sir Hayden Starke) and since (Sir Cyril Walsh) had never before judicial appointment received that commission.
-But there is no doubt that the criticism thing McTiernan, a sensitive man.
-It lead to anxieties which fuelled the ambivalent relationship he enjoyed with Evatt.
-A clever man of humble origins, McTiernan was hurt by the opprobrium heaped on him by the close knit, conservative legal profession with whom he was henceforth to spend his life.
-Still a bachelor, shy by nature and with only a small circle of close friends, his retreat into the judicial monastery reinforced the introspection and other-worldliness which had been noted during his time in Folitics.
-Although many Irish migrants and their families had participated in Labor politics, and most of them were Catholic, McTiernan was decidedly and noticeably so.
-He filled his private life with his associations in the Church.
-Before his appointment to the High Court, in 1928, he had taken an active part in the Eucharistic Congress held in Sydney in that year.
-For his loyalty and devotion to the Church, he was awarded a high Papal honour.
-So he was very visibly a Catholic public man.
-In the largely Protestant environment of the High Court and of the legal profession, this fact added somewhat to his isolation.
-And now he was cut off from many of the co-religionists and friends in the Labor Party who had sustained him to this point in his life.
-He was one of the founders of the Red Mass which, every year, opens the Law Term in Sydney.
-Faithfully, he would lead the Judges of Federal and State Courts into St Mary's Cathedral.
-He was also one of the founders of the St Thomas More Society.
-On one occasion he addressed its members on the 1926 Workers' Compensation Act of which he was inordinately proud.
+Much of the criticism ventured agains McTiernan was based upon the fact that h

+This was the least re of his disqualifications.
+Other Sefore (Sir Hayden Starke) and Gril Walsh) had never before the appointment received that But there is no doubt that the sung McTiernan, a sensitive man. to anxieties which fuelled the lent relationship he enjoyed with A clever man of humble origins, or an was hurt by the opprobrium on him by the close knit, tve legal profession with whom he eforth to spend his life.
+Still a shy by nature and with only a small close friends, his retreat into the is monastery reinforced the ction and other-worldliness which noted during his time in politics. many Trish migrants and their had participated in Labor politics, Joithem were Catholic, McTiernan and life with his associations in the Bofore his appointment to the High ர் 1928, he had taken an active part Congress held in Sydney veac For his loyalty and devotion to urch the was awarded a high Papal So he was very visibly a Catholic man In the largely Protestant ment of the High Court and of the profession, this fact added somewhat And now he was cut off nyofthe co-religionists and friends VisorParty who had sustained him to The in his life.
+He was one of the of the Red Mass which, every year, hellawellerm in Sydney.
+Faithfully, aid lead the Judges of Federal and Mary's Cathedral.
+He one of the founders of the St More Society.
+On one occasion he sed its members on the 1926 Compensation Act of which he incitely proud: aftenEdward McTiernan arrived, there came to the Court an

-Soon after Edward McTiernan arrived, Sir Isaac Isaacs was appointed, in an equal flurry of controversy, to be the first Australian born Governor General.
-Rumours spread that Evatt would be appointed in his place to the central seat of the High Court.
-Many believed that Evatt would have made a more stimulating Chief Justice than did Sir Frank Gavan Duffy, who succeeded Isaacs.
-But now Duffy, Evatt and McTiernan provided a core of opinion in the Court which promised fair to the advance of Federal power and to the sympathetic resolution of disputes of concern to working men and women in Australia.
-The early cases in which McTiernan sat saw him quite frequently in concurrence with Duffy and Evatt.
+Iterabedward McTiernan arrived, its asc was appointed, in an equal controversy, to be the first tien born.
+Governor General.

+Spread that Evatt would be similist place to the central seat of Court.
+Many believed that Evatt made a more stimulating Chief and Sir Frank Gavan Duffy, who dissacs T. But now Duffy, Evatt the provided a core of opinion of the control of t

-South Wales against a decision of the Supreme Court of that State concerning Mr ing's latest effort to abolish the Legislative Council.
-28 Evatt could not participate because he had earlier been briefed in the proceedings.
-The majority of the High Court (Justices Rich, Starke and Dixon) affirmed the Supreme Court.
+New South Wales against a decision of the Supreme Court of that State concerning Mr. Lang's latest effort to abolish the Legislative Council.
+Evatt could not participate because he had earlier been briefed in the proceedings.
+The majority of the High Court (Justices Rich Starke and Dixon) affirmed the Supreme Court.
 Chief Justice Duffy and McTiernan dissented.
-McTiernan's judgment is a closely reasoned piece, resertive of the powers of the New South Wales Parliament, in succession to the Endiament at Westminster:
+McTiernan's judgment is a closely reasoned piece, assertive of the powers of the New South Wales Parliament, in succession to the Parliament at Westminster:

-"The gravity of the issues of law to be decided is emphasised by briefly noting the consequences which will flow from the success or failure of this appeal".
+"The gravity of the issues of law to be decided is emphasised by briefly noting the consequences which will flow from the success or failure of this appeal."
+29